Forget hotels or even hostels – go off the beaten track to discover your own piece of paradise in these picture perfect places in South Australia.

 3. Ocean Beach, Coorong National Park

-There are 34 designated camping sites in the glorious Coorong National Park.
+There are 12 campgrounds with 63 designated camping sites in Coorong National Park.
 They are all located so the camper can enjoy the quietness of the waterway or be overwhelmed by the grandeur of the dunes that protect the Coorong from the Great Southern Ocean.

 You’ll need a four-wheel drive (4WD) to access this area.
 There are 16 designated beach campsites and each is suitable for only two four-wheel drives and two tents or swags – but the experience of the stars, the roar of the waves and dawn waking you is unforgettable.